-This health plan covers routine pediatric care that is furnished, or arranged, by the child's primary care provider and is in line with applicable Blue Cross Blue Shield HMO Blue medical policies.
+This health plan covers routine pediatric care that is furnished by a covered provider and is in line with applicable Blue Cross Blue Shield HMO Blue medical policies.
+This coverage is limited to an age-based schedule and a maximum number of visits.
+The Schedule of Benefits for your plan option describes the age-based schedule and the visit limits that apply for these covered services.
+(Also refer to riders-if there are any-that apply to your coverage in this health plan.)
 As required by state law, this coverage is provided for at least: six visits during the first year of life (birth to age one, including inpatient visits for a well newborn); three visits during the second year of life (age one to age two); and one visit in each calendar year from age two through age five (until age 6).
 This coverage includes:

 - Routine medical exams; history; measurements; sensory (vision and auditory) screening; and neuropsychiatric evaluation and development screening; and assessment. - · Hereditary and metabolic screening at birth. - Appropriate immunizations as recommended by the Advisory Committee on Immunization Practices.
-This includes, but is not limited to: flu shots; and travel immunizations. - Tuberculin tests; hematocrit, hemoglobin, and other appropriate blood tests; urinalysis; and blood tests to screen for lead poisoning (as required by state law). - Preventive health services and screenings as recommended by the U.S. Preventive Services Task Force and the U.S. Department of Health and Human Services. - Other routine services furnished in line with Blue Cross Blue Shield HMO Blue medical policies.
+This includes, but is not limited to: flu shots; and travel immunizations. - Tuberculin tests; hematocrit, hemoglobin, and other appropriate blood tests; urinalysis; and blood tests to screen for lead poisoning (as required by state law). - Preventive health services and screenings as recommended by the U.S. Preventive Services Task Force and the U.S. Department of Health and Human Services. - · Other routine services furnished in line with Blue Cross Blue Shield HMO Blue medical policies.